MythicalFish/weavenote-front/docs/js/reselect.md

 ```

 These selectors can then either be used directly in our containers as
-`mapStateToProps` functions or be nested with `createSelector` once again:
+`mapState` functions or be nested with `createSelector` once again:

 ```javascript
 export default connect(createSelector(